Skip to content

 How to Bid Plumbing Jobs and Win More Work

-Knowing how to bid plumbing jobs can help you win more clients and land bigger and better jobs for your business.
+Knowing how to bid plumbing jobs can help you win more clients and land bigger and better contracts for your business.

-But simply submitting a bid won’t guarantee you the job.
-You need to sell your plumbing services and convince a prospective client that you’re the best person (or team) for the job.
+But simply submitting a bid to a prospective customer won’t guarantee you the work.
+A winning bid sells your plumbing services and convinces a client that you’re the best person (or team) for the job.

 1. Understand your client’s expectations